hkfelixca/SQL/README.md

 # Hanna Felix's SQL Portfolio

 ## Welcome to my SQL Portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out via email if you have any questions: hannafelix232@gmail.com
+I'm Hanna, and this repository showcases my proficiency in SQL through various examples.
+Whether you're a fellow developer or an employer, feel free to explore the code.
+If you have any questions or opportunities for collaboration, please don't hesitate to reach out via email at hannafelix232@gmail.com.
+I look forward to connecting with you!